Zircornn-Black/Group3/README.md

 These objectives leverage data analysis and regression modeling to provide insights and recommendations for homeowners and real estate agencies, aiding in informed investment decisions.

 #**Business Understanding**

+Informed Decision-Making: Our predictive model uses various house features, and locational data to empower homebuyers with insights for informed purchasing decisions.

+Key Influencing Factors: Understanding market trends, structral impacts, and locational variables is essential for informed homebuying decisions.

+Maximizing Investments: Thorough research, predictive modeling, and guidance from professionals are crucial for optimizing investment potential in real estate.

+**Objectives**
+What features are the best predictors of house prices, and how might they impact their decision-making?
+How can they optimize their investment potential in the real estate market?
+**Modelling**
+We used three main Regression models i.e Simple Linear Regression, Multiple Linear Regression and Polynomial Regression.

+**Findings**
+The polynomial model did the best in predicting house prices.
+The square footage of a house is significantly related to its price, as evidenced by the linear regression model which accounts for 49.3% of the variance in housing prices, highlighting its importance as a factor in the housing market.

+In addition, when buying a house, the buyer should consider the grade, location, age, and if the property has a waterfront.

+**Recommendations**
+Potential buyers should prioritize square footage when considering a house purchase.
+However, it's essential to weigh other factors such as waterfront access, views, and the age of the property, as demonstrated by the multiple linear regression model.

+**Next steps**
+We need to explore alternative regression techniques to get improve the significance of the models and provide deeper insights from the data.

+This can help us go through the following in details and give potential solutions.

 **Housing Challenges**
 >Housing Affordability: Rising housing costs pose challenges for low and middle-income families.